SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/in-service/quick-search.md

     * If several records match the search criterion, a list of search results is displayed.
 From this list, you can open the record you want.

 > [!TIP]
-> If you enter a search criterion containing the @ sign, the system assumes you have entered an e-mail address and searches for people with this address.
+> If you enter a search criterion containing the @ sign, the system assumes you have entered an email address and searches for people with this address.
 You can also search using a wildcard: enter "%%" for an unknown character.

 <!-- Referenced links -->